Dishing the dirt

 If you think your stick vacuum is a convenient companion for a quick clean up, you're going to be pretty impressed with the idea of a robot vacuum cleaner.
 Ideal for any time-poor person, just set up your robot vac and it'll get the job done for you – or so the ads say.
 Robot vacuums are increasing in popularity but they still need to make improvements in some areas, so you may not want to part with your regular barrel or stick vac just yet.

-Our expert tester has tested robot vacs from when they first hit the market, and has seen their rise in popularity.
+Our expert testers have seen robot vacs evolve in functionality and capability over the years.
 With each test, more manufacturers jump on the bandwagon in the aim to produce the best robot vac yet.
 Here we'll tell you how he puts robot vacs through their paces to give you the results that help you choose what to buy.

 With 10 years of testing experience, our tester Matthew Tung is passionate about determining a product's technical performance.
-He tests a wide range of products in the CHOICE labs from cots and strollers to electric blankets and blood pressure monitors, as well as standard corded vacuums.
+He tests a wide range of products in the CHOICE labs from cots and strollers to electric blankets, as well as standard corded vacuums.
 He also sits on Australian Standards committees.

 With so many to choose from, what makes us choose one robot vacuum to test over another?
 As with most of our product testing, our aim is to test the most popular models on the market and what you're most likely to see in the retailers.